Rob1c/Customize-Linux/README.md

-# CUSTOM LINUX
+# CUSTOMIZE LINUX GUI

 ![RobiTux](https://github.com/user-attachments/assets/41134831-3523-49e0-98c5-278953c17547)

 WELCOME TO MY REPOSITORY!

-Here you will find more and more content to CUSTOMIZE YOUR LINUX!
+Here you will find more and more content to PERSONALIZE YOUR LINUX GUI !

 P.S.: I'm working on a tool!